mackenziekbrooks/humanities-data/docs/how-the-web-works.md

 As you can see, angle brackets surround each tag.
 The tags themselves around pieces of content.
 There's an opening tag and a closing tag.
 You can tell the closing tag by the slash after the angle bracket `</title>`.
 You should also notice that the tags are nested.
 The `<head>` and `<body>` tag are both children of `<html>`, and each of those tags has their own children.
 We'll learn more HTML down in Activity X.

 For now, the thing to remember is that HTML exists to tell the computer, specifically the browser, what to do with each piece of content.
 Another way to say this is *semantic markup*.
 Attaching structural or semantic meaning to content is especially important because not everyone (people or computers) uses their eyes to read the Web.
 Using valid HTML ensures that the Web is [accessible](https://www.w3.org/WAI/) to everyone, regardless of their ability.
 Even if you don't go on to build websites for a living, something as simple as adding a caption to any image you publish can improve accessibility.
+Can you find the caption or "alt text" for the image on this page?

 ### Text Editors
 Before we move on, there's one other important thing to understand about writing HTML.
 HTML documents are plain text documents.
 You don't write HTML in a Word doc or a Google doc, instead it's best to use a piece of software called a text editor.
 There are many text editors out there and it's personal preference which one you use.
 I like one called [Sublime](https://www.sublimetext.com/), but I know others use [Atom](atom.io) or [Visual Studio](https://visualstudio.microsoft.com/).
 Try a few out to see which one suits you.